ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/move_selected_cells/README.md

 # Move selected cells

 This is a quick (and dirty) extension - move up or down several selected cell*s*.
 Moving cells or series of cells via simple keystrokes can be super useful.

-Note: Alternatively, it is now possible to use the `keyboard_shortcut_editor` to bind the move cell up & move cell down actions to Alt-up and Alt-down (or anything else).
+It is a bit dirty because it would be better to act on DOM elements and write a correct move_cells() function.

-Initial version for Jupyter 4.0: a bit dirty because it would be better to act on DOM elements and write a correct move_cells() function.
-New version, updated to Jupyter 4.2+, now takes advantage of `Jupyter.notebook.move_selection_{down, up}` new functions
+Cautionary note: It is very probable that such functionality will be available shortly in the official Jupyter notebook.
+But in the meantime, it could be useful to some people.

 Keyboard shortcuts: *Alt-up* and *Alt-down* (works also with single cells!)

-**Cell selection**: Cells can be selected using the rubberband (required extension) or via Shift-up/Shift-down or Shift-K/Shift-J
+**Cell selection**: Cells can be selected using the rubberband (required extension) or via Shift-J and Shift-K